edgarpf/aws-cda-tips/README.md

 - For read capacity, the rule is to divide the item size by 4KB.

-- A DynamoDB table can contain 5 local secondary indexes on a table.

 - DynamoDB uses optimistic concurrency control.

 - DynamoDB uses conditional writes for consistency.